grandeurkoe/international-morse-code-translator/README.md

-# Text to Morse Code Converter
+# International Morse Code Translator
 **Morse code** is a method used in telecommunication to encode text character as standardized sequences of two different signal durations, called _dots and dashes_

 Text Input restrictions: